AI Foundations

 AI scientists mark a major advance toward fully automatic scientific discovery, aiming to perform the entire research process independently.
 Unlike traditional tools, these automated labs can expedite research processes by generating hypotheses, designing and executing experiments, interpreting results, and communicating findings.

-Custom AI: When to Build Your Own Solutions
+Custom AI: When to Build Your Own Solutions in 2026

 While ready-made AI tools can meet many business needs, they often fall short in areas that require deep data understanding or specialized workflows.
 Organizations working in complex or niche industries may find that generic systems don’t fully align with their operations or leverage their proprietary data.

-10 Steps to Developing AI Systems
+10 Steps to Developing AI Systems in 2026

 IBM identifies the top AI adoption challenges as concerns over data bias (45%), lack of proprietary data (42%), insufficient generative AI expertise (42%), unclear business value (42%), and data privacy risks (40%).These obstacles can hinder AI implementation, slow innovation, and reduce the return on investment for organizations adopting AI technologies.